| (Narrator is always a

 just coming out her ears.
 And I mean, you'd have to be blind not

+to recognize it.
 N: After one year

 under Carroll's tutelage, eleven-year-old Michelle finished ninth

 in the '92 National Junior Championships.
+Christine Brennan:

 (clips of Michelle and Frank, and Michelle competing are shown.)